smartsheet-platform/smartsheet-ruby-sdk/README.md

 `response = smartsheet.request_with_file_from_path(method:, url_path:, path:, filename:, content_type:, params:, header_overrides:)`

 * `method`: The method to invoke, one of `:get`, `:post`, `:put`, or `:delete`
 * `url_path`: The specific API endpoint you wish to invoke.
 The client object base URL gets prepended to the caller’s endpoint URL argument.
-  * To access Smartsheetgov, you will need to specify the Smartsheetgov API URI, `https://api.smartsheetgov.com/2.0/`, as the `url_path` during creation of the Smartsheet client object.
-The Smartsheetgov URI is defined as a constant (`GOV_API_URL`).
 * `body`: An optional hash of data to be passed as a JSON request body
 * `file`: An opened `File` object to read as the request body, generally for file attachment endpoints
 * `path`: The path of a file to be read as the request body, generally for file attachment endpoints